geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 So it depends actually.

 ##### **Geohot** [[00:11:05](https://www.youtube.com/watch?v=cLnu8McQRlw&t=665)]
-Jax has a whole lot of code paths to deal with this.
+JAX has a whole lot of code paths to deal with this.

 ##### **Geohot** [[00:11:08](https://www.youtube.com/watch?v=cLnu8McQRlw&t=668)]
 In the simple code path,